Online Bachelor of Science in Nursing (RN-BSN)

 Beyond the BSN

-As you begin working towards your bachelor's degree in Nursing, consider what continuing on to complete a Master of Science in Nursing (MSN) degree could do for your nursing career.
+As you begin working towards your bachelor's degree in Nursing, consider what continuing on to complete a Master of Science in Nursing (MSN) degree could do for your nursing career and nursing salary.
 Ottawa University now offers a RN to MSN bridge program!
 Qualified students may participate in Ottawa University’s Bridge program, enrolling in three specified graduate-level courses in substitute of three specified undergraduate-level courses.
 Doing so gives students three courses completed toward their MSN while completing their RN-BSN.
 Your MSN program at Ottawa University is then shortened from 36 credit hours to 27 credit hours.
 Students pay undergraduate level tuition for graduate level courses, saving you time and money.

-RN students enroll in the following three graduate-level courses in substitute for the undergraduate-level courses.
+RN students enroll in the following three graduate-level courses in substitute for the undergraduate-level courses:

 MSN Courses to take for the RN-MSN Bridge